-- 01 Riparian management zones are not suitable for timber production, but timber harvest, including by commercial means, may be allowed for purposes such as public safety, fuels reduction, riparian and riparian ecotone habitat restoration, and wildlife habitat enhancement. - 02 Firewood gathering is not suitable within the inner riparian management zone.
+- 01 Riparian management zones are not suitable for timber production.
+Vegetation management, including timber harvest, is suitable where needed to address substantial concerns for human safety or infrastructure that is essential to community welfare (such as utilities, communications, hazard trees as long as aquatic and riparian-associated resources are maintained. - 02 Firewood gathering is not suitable within the inner riparian management zone.

-2.3.7 Conservation Watershed Network (CWN)
+Conservation Watershed Network (CWN)

-The conservation watershed network is a specific subset of watersheds (10 or 12 digit hydrologic unit codes) in which the long term conservation and preservation of pure westslope and Yellowstone cutthroat trout is prioritized, specifically in areas with an absence of non-native competition and also in pine savanna geographic areas where perennial water and native fish species overlap.
+The conservation watershed network is a specific subset of watersheds (10 or 12 digit hydrologic unit codes) in which the long term conservation and preservation of pure Westslope cutthroat trout, Yellowstone cutthroat trout, and native prairie fish assemblages are prioritized, specifically in areas with an absence of non-native competition and also in pine savanna geographic areas where perennial water and native fish species overlap.
 Conservation watershed network tables and maps are located in appendix C.